marianamaher/Simile/README.md

-# simile
+# Simile

 STEM metaphor generator implemented with GPT-3 AI, Flask/Python backend and JS/Jquery.

-Watch a short demo video of the application by clicking on the picture below:
+Watch a short demo video of the application by clicking on the GIF below:

 [![Simile](static/simileGif.gif)](https://youtu.be/38oNokoA_aQ)